30 Cent – How to play the Card Game

 Laying down on other player’s “Down Cards” and stealing “Wild Cards”.

 Once you have laid down the mandatory hands for the level you are on, and other players have also laid down cards, you can lay down cards from your hand on their down cards when it is your turn.
-If you have two (2) matching cards in your hand and a card that matches any of their sets they have created containing a Wild Card to complete their set, you can steal/replace the wild card by laying your matching card on their set.
-You can then use their wild card to create the three-of-a-kind to lay down,
+If you have two (2) matching cards in your hand and a card that matches any of the sets they have created containing a Wild Card to complete their set, you can steal/replace the wild card by laying your matching card on their set.
+You can then use their wild card to create a three-of-a-kind in your hand and lay it down.
+This reduces your hand card count by three (3).

-NOTE: This can’t be done on a straight of any kind.
-You can play your card on their straight but can’t steal Wild Cards from the straight.
+NOTE: This can’t be done on a straight run of any kind.
+You can play your card on their straight run but can’t steal Wild Cards from the straight.
+Reminder, straight runs MUST BE all the same suit.

 As play progresses, each hand is scored and added to the previous score.